-With diversified landscapes that covers mountains, beaches and even glacier, this place is truly something to consider.
+With diversified landscapes that cover mountains, beaches, and even glacier, this place is truly something to consider.
 At every 2000 sq., there is so much to see and do here- breath-taking fjords, divine hiking trails and tablelands that appear to stretch for days.
 Canada is a country that loves to celebrate.
 Quebec City host’s the world’s largest winter carnival while Montreal hosts the world’s largest comedy and jazz festival.

 Canada is a local food mishmash, its traditional diversity is reflected in its taste.
 The east coast has the world’s most fresh seafood, where fishing is a century old tradition.
-In Quebec, cheese, maple syrup, smoked meat, poutine and bagels are world famous, while New Brunswick is the birthplace of one in every French fry.
+In Quebec, cheese, maple syrup, smoked meat, poutine, and bagels are world famous, while New Brunswick is the birthplace of one in every French fry.

 WHO IS A VISITOR:

-A definition of visitor is given under Sec.
-2 (1) of The Immigration Act (Act) as a person who is lawfully in Canada as a visitor or who wishes to come into Canada for temporary purpose and who is not:
+A definition of a visitor is given under Sec.
+2 (1) of The Immigration Act (Act) as a person who is lawfully in Canada as a visitor or who wishes to come into Canada for a temporary purpose and who is not:

 - A holder of minister’s permit;

 - A Canadian permanent resident and citizen;

 - An immigrant who is admitted into Canada as his/her examination cannot be concluded at the port of entry by the officer.

 The purpose of the visitor/tourist visa under the Canadian Immigration Act is to :